Stories & photography by destination:

 However, when the government in Damascus lost control of Palmyra in 2011, looting began.
 Numerous artifacts from the ancient city have since surfaced on antique markets or been confiscated by Lebanese and Turkish customs officers.

-Palmyra became a victim of the Syrian civil war when it was caught in the crossfire.
-On March 21, 2015, the Islamic State took over Palmyra and destroyed numerous monuments of invaluable cultural and historical value.
-On March 27, 2016, the Syrian army, aided by the Russian Air Force, regained complete control of the city.
+Palmyra fell victim to the Syrian civil war in 2015.
+On March 21 that year, the Islamic State seized control of the city and systematically destroyed numerous monuments of irreplaceable cultural and historical significance.
+The Syrian army, supported by the Russian Air Force, regained control of Palmyra on March 27, 2016.

 Much has been written about the city and the consequences of war, but it is impossible to cover everything here.
 As I slowly walked among the ruins, I pondered the fact that history does not always progress; it can also regress.
 This place had flourished thousands of years ago, yet now it lies in ruins.
 I recalled an article about a new theory of time, which suggests that the past, present, and future coexist in the universe.
 Despite its controversy, I believe this theory might explain some situations and experiences I have had during my travels, including the story of Palmyra (1).